Tavenem/Wiki.Blazor/README.md

    `AddWikiClient` has two optional parameters.

-   The first parameter is either an instance of `WikiOptions` or a function which provides one.
-This interface allows you to configure the wiki's core features.
+   The first parameter is either an instance of `WikiBlazorOptions` or a function which configures one.
+This object inherits from `WikiOptions` and allows you to configure the wiki's core features as well as the Blazor client.
 See the README for [Tavenem.Wiki](https://github.com/Tavenem/Wiki) for more information.

-   The second parameter is either an instance of `WikiBlazorClientOptions` or a function which provides one.
-   This interface allows you to configure the wiki's Blazor implementation features, and includes the following properties:
+It includes the following additional properties:
    - `AppBar`: The type of an optional component (typically containing an [AppBar](https://tavenem.com/Blazor.Framework/components/appbar) from the [Tavenem Blazor Framework](https://tavenem.com/Blazor.Framework/)) which will appear at the top of wiki pages.
    - `AppBarRenderMode`: The [render mode](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes) to use for the `AppBar` component, or `null` to use static rendering.